A paid ads campaign designed to increase online tea purchases.

 The result

-The campaign increased online tea purchases and improved profitability by raising average order value.
-Benefit-led and pack-size messaging performed well, but bundle-focused ads proved to be the strongest driver of results, delivering a more sustainable return on ad spend.
-The campaign helped shift customer behaviour away from single-product purchases and established bundles as the most effective lever for growth.
+Benefit-led and pack-size messaging performed well, but bundle-focused ads proved to be the strongest driver of results, delivering more sustainable efficiency as spend scaled.
+The work helped shift customer behaviour away from single-product purchases and established bundles as the most effective lever for long-term growth.